reactive/data-client/docs/core/api/Controller.md

 Resolves a specific fetch, storing the `response` in cache.

-This is similar to receive, except it triggers resolution of an inflight fetch.
+This is similar to setResponse, except it triggers resolution of an inflight fetch.
 This means the corresponding optimistic update will no longer be applies.

 This is used in [NetworkManager](./NetworkManager.md), and should be used when